rancher/fleet-docs/docs/ref-fleet-yaml.md

 This also means that if no `helm.chart` field is specified in such a case, then Helm-specific fields like `valuesFiles` or `valuesFrom` will not have any effect.

+It is not necessary to specify a chart's own `values.yaml` via `valuesFiles:`.
+It will always be used as a default when the agent installs the chart.
+See [Using Helm Values](./gitrepo-content#using-helm-values).

 See [Using Helm Values](./gitrepo-content#using-helm-values) for more details.
 :::note